osori/colorful-bubbles/README.md

 # colorful-bubbles
 Watch these little, colorful bubbles move on HTML5 canvas.
 Click anywhere on the canvas to generate more bubbles.
 To remove a bubble, simply click the one you want to delete.
-You can also adjust the speed of the bubbles using the slidebar.
+You can also adjust the speed of bubbles using the slidebar.

 ![screenshot](https://raw.githubusercontent.com/osori/colorful-bubbles/master/colorful-bubbles.gif)